-One major challenge in many RS tasks is the large amount of diversity in the content of geospatial imagery datasets compared to datasets collected for traditional vision applications.
-For example, most conventional cameras capture 3-channel RGB imagery, however most satellite platforms capture different sets of spectral bands.
-The Landsat 8 satellite~\citep{roy2014landsat} collects 11 bands, the Sentinel-2 satellites~\citep{drusch2012sentinel} collect 12 bands, and the Hyperion satellite~\citep{pearlman2003hyperion} collects 242 (hyperspectral) bands all measuring different regions of the electromagnetic spectrum.
+One major challenge in many RS tasks is the large amount of diversity in content of geospatial imagery datasets compared to datasets collected for traditional vision applications.
+For example, most conventional cameras capture 3-channel RGB imagery, however most satellite sensors capture different sets of spectral bands.
+The Landsat 8 satellite~\citep{roy2014landsat} collects 11 bands, the Sentinel-2 satellites~\citep{drusch2012sentinel} collect 12 bands, and the Hyperion satellite~\citep{pearlman2003hyperion} collects 242 (hyperspectral) bands, each measuring different regions of the electromagnetic spectrum.
 The exact wavelengths of the electromagnetic spectrum captured by each band can range from 400~nm to 15~$\mu$m.
-In addition, different sensors capture imagery at different spatial resolutions: satellite imagery can range from 4~km/px (GOES) to 30~cm/px (Maxar WorldView satellites), while imagery captured from drones can go as low as 7~mm/px.
+In addition, different sensors capture imagery at different spatial resolutions: satellite imagery resolution can range from 4~km/px (GOES~\citep{goes1994}) to 30~cm/px (Maxar WorldView satellites~\citep{maxar2021}), while imagery captured from drones can have a resolution as high as 7~mm/px~\citep{wingtra2021}.
 Depending on the type of orbit a satellite is in, imagery can be continuous (for geostationary orbits) or daily to biweekly (for polar, sun-synchronous orbits).
 Machine learning models or algorithms developed for one of these platforms will not generalize across inputs collected by the others, and, as a consequence of this, it is not possible to publish a single set of pre-trained model weights that span imaging platforms.
 In contrast, ImageNet~\citep{deng2009imagenet} pretrained models have been proven to be useful in a large number of transfer learning tasks~\citep{yosinski2014transferable}.
-Researchers and practitioners can often start with ImageNet pre-trained models in a transfer learning setup when presented with vision problems to reduce the overall amount of effort needed to solve the problem.
-Further, it isn't clear whether the inductive biases built into common modeling approaches for vision problems are immediately applicable to remotely sensed imagery.
-Large neural architecture search efforts~\citep{liu2018progressive,zoph2016neural} produce models that are optimized for, and indeed, outperform hand designed architectures on vision tasks, but it is an open question whether these transfer to remotely sensed imagery.
+Researchers and practitioners can often start with ImageNet pre-trained models in a transfer learning setup when presented with vision problems to reduce the overall amount of training needed to solve the problem.
+Further, it is not clear whether the inductive biases built into common modeling approaches for vision problems are immediately applicable to remotely sensed imagery.
+Large neural architecture search efforts~\citep{liu2018progressive} produce models that are optimized for and outperform hand-designed architectures on vision tasks, but it is an open question whether these transfer to remotely sensed imagery.